"The Sum of its Parts" by Nina Gaby

 Natalie Mucker is a graduate student at Spalding University in Louisville, KY.
 She is working towards her MFA in creative writing.
 She is fond of animals, humans, yoga, creativity, kindness, all things food, and traveling—not necessarily in that order.

 "Folie Á Deux" by Laura Rose

 Laura Rose, an advertising copywriter and manager, lives in Bucks County, Pennsylvania, with her husband and daughter.
 Her nonfiction has appeared in Narrative, Memoir Journal, and Bucks County Writer.

 "Whatever Gets You Through the Night" by Sally Lipton Derringer

 Sally Lipton Derringer was a manuscript finalist for the Tampa Review Prize and a finalist for the Jeff Marks Poetry Prize, Arts & Letters Prize and Kay Murphy Prize.
 Her poems have appeared in Poet Lore, Los Angeles Review, Bellevue Literary Review, Journal of the American Medical Association, and others.

 "Advent Calendar" by Cezanne Alexander

-The final cover design of Musepaper, Volume 1 was determined by Musepaper Subscribers.
-Voting has ended and the cover will be announced after the pre-orders have been shipped out (early December 2019).
+The final cover design of Musepaper, Volume 1 was determined by Musepaper Members.

-Don't miss another poll!
-Subscribe today, vote in the current poll, and become a part of Musepaper's evolution.
+Subscribe today, vote in the next poll, and become a part of Musepaper's evolution.